itsrifathridoy/DSA-Learning/Data Structures/Disjoint Set/README.md

 # Disjoint Sets (Union-Find) Data Structure

-This repository contains implementations and explanations of the Disjoint Set data structure (also known as Union-Find) in [programming language].
+This repository contains implementations and explanations of the Disjoint Set data structure (also known as Union-Find) in C++.

 ## Table of Contents
 1. [Introduction](#introduction)